 Thank you for logging on to my site.
 There’s plenty of info on this site about who I am and how I work and the wide range of issues that hypnotherapy can help with.

 Coronavirus.
 The pandemic has impacted the lives of billions across the planet and will be a danger to public health for the foreseeable future.
 Sadly, one of the consequences is that face-to-face therapy sessions are not currently possible, even though the need for therapy is greater than it has ever been.
 In answer to this, I now offer Zoom sessions for clients, which are a pretty good substitute and may well be the future of therapy.

-Latest: When regulations permit, I will be resuming face-to-face therapy with clients at the Workstation (formerly known as the Director General’s House) off Rockstone Place, Southampton.
-I also aim to start seeing clients at my existing practice in DDB Physiotherapy at Lee-on-the-Solent.
+Latest: I am now booking clients for face-to-face sessions at the Workstation (formerly known as the Director General’s House) off Rockstone Place, Southampton.
+I am also seeing clients at my existing practice in DDB Physiotherapy at Lee-on-the-Solent.

 That said, while I encounter many different issues in the consulting room, the most common things that people come to see me about remain broadly the same as they’ve ever been, such as:

 - Stress/anxiety: We live in especially stressful times, and a big proportion of clients experience problems in this area, which can lead to a host of other issues.

 - Phobias: Many people have been helped to overcome their phobias thanks to hypnotherapy.

 - Smoking: It is immensely satisfying to be able to help someone free themselves of a habit that is both dangerous and expensive.